uiuc-ischool-accessible-computing-lab/maidr/README.md

 In the various segmented bar plots (stacked bar, dodged bar, and normalized stacked bar), Up Down Left Right controls function similar to a grid:

-- Left and Right arrows move between different bars or points on the x axis.
+- Left and Right arrows move between different bars or points on the x-axis.
-- Up and Down arrows move between different layers of the same bar or point on the x axis.
+- Up and Down arrows move between different layers of the same bar or point on the x-axis.

 Note that there are also pseudo layers at the top of each layer stack: a Summary layer representing a sum of all that bar's values, and a Combined layer that plays a separated or combined run of tones of all the layers.
 The standard 'S' key that controls sonification now has an extra setting to play either combined tones or separated tones.